mkoshkina/teamId/README.md

 `pip3 install -r requirements.txt`

-Download and unzip data into `data` directory (download link coming soon).
+Download and unzip data into `data` directory.
 Our player classification code runs on player images segmented out from original video frames.
-Both frames and player images are included in the dataset.
+Dataset will be released soon.
+To be notified when it becomes available please contact [Maria Koshkina](mailto:koshkina@yorku.ca).

-Download pre-trained models into `trained_models` directory (download link coming soon)
+[Download](https://drive.google.com/file/d/1_66meVnGNDDYJpCbWeIcmtweHyLsfr9L/view?usp=sharing) and unzip pre-trained models into `trained_models` directory.

 ## Usage
 To run evaluation of player clustering based on embedding features run: